Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 Applying quantum approaches to RL presents several challenges.
-One key challenge is the limited exploration of the true potential of near-term quantum approaches in RL, as existing works have struggled to solve classical benchmarking tasks using PQCs.
-Another challenge is achieving sufficient performance in RL environments when using PQCs as value-function or policy approximators, as demonstrated in recent works.
-Additionally, the complexity and resource-intensive nature of quantum computations pose challenges in terms of scalability and practical implementation in RL tasks.
-Furthermore, the interpretability of quantum learning models is a concern, as the quantum nature of computations make these models difficult to understand compared to classical ones.
-Lastly, the accessibility of quantum computers for training QRL models potentially exacerbates existing inequalities in AI development and usage.
+One key challenge is the limited exploration of the true potential of near-term quantum methods in RL, as existing research has struggled to solve classical benchmarking tasks using PQC.
+Additionally, achieving sufficient performance in RL environments with PQCs as value-function or policy approximators has proven difficult.
+The complexity and resource-intensive nature of quantum computations further complicate their scalability and practical implementation in RL tasks.
+Quantum computations require substantial resources, which can hinder their feasibility for real-world applications.
+Moreover, the interpretability of quantum learning models is a concern.
+The quantum nature of these computations makes them difficult to understand compared to classical models, complicating efforts to improve models.
+Finally, the accessibility of quantum computers for training QRL models could exacerbate existing inequalities in AI development and usage, potentially creating disparities in the ability to leverage quantum-enhanced technologies.

 4) Challenges and Current Solutions